A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications: Numerical Results

 Fig. \ref{fr2} compares different values of $T$ and $M$ with fixed values of receive antennas, $N = 4$, and spectral efficiency, $R = 0.5$ bps/Hz.
 Remarkably, increasing the pair $(T, M)$ consistently leads to improved SER performance, even though this implicitly requires increasing the number of constellation points $L$ to maintain the spectral efficiency.
 This condition ensures that the designed algorithm effectively exploits an increment in the dimensionality of the Grassmann manifold.

-Finally, Fig. \ref{fr3} presents results for all possible values of $L$ with $T = 4$, $M = 2$, and $N = 2$.
+Finally, Fig. \ref{fr3} presents SER and achievable rate results for all possible values of $L$ with $T = 4$, $M = 2$, and $N = 2$.
 For $L=2$, $L=4$, $L=8$, and $L=16$, Case (i), Case (ii), Case (iii), and Case (iv) are applied in Algorithm \ref{algc}, respectively.
 Furthermore, for $L=16$, a comparison is presented between using DP (the default choice) and UB for adjusting geodesic mapping (see Section \ref{ad}).
 As predicted in Section \ref{ad}, since the constellation points obtained in the Grassmann manifold using both strategies are very similar (Fig. \ref{fsb}), their error performance is nearly identical.
 Note that, for $L=4$ under Case (ii), the same constellation points are obtained, as shown in Fig. \ref{fsa}.
+To compute the achievable rate, we perform Monte Carlo simulations based on the mutual information formulas presented in \cite{cubesplit}, adapted to the case of multiple transmit antennas.